 “The worst situation that a team or a company can be in is that they’re afraid to change their software, they can’t adapt to change,” Moore said.
 “At the minimum, testing gives the team confidence that if they change something and they have unexpected consequences, tests will fail and they can go and investigate it.”

-But companies are usually constrained by money and employee time, so they have to be at least somewhat picky about what type of tests to write and what areas of code get test coverage.
+But companies are usually constrained by the amount of time they’re willing to have developers and testers spend on testing, so they have to be at least somewhat picky about what type of tests to write and what areas of code get test coverage.